nixworks/public/news/2011/08/10/england-riots-rioting-hits-other-english-cities-including-manchester-salford-liverpool-nottingham-and-birmingham-though-london-is-larg.md

 ### [2011-08-10](/news/2011/08/10/index.md)

-# England riots:.
-Rioting hits other English cities including Manchester, Salford, Liverpool, Nottingham and Birmingham, though London is largely quiet.
+# England riots:: Rioting hits other English cities including Manchester, Salford, Liverpool, Nottingham and Birmingham, though London is largely quiet.

 Rioting spreads to a number of cities with unrest in Manchester and Liverpool, while three men said to be protecting their community have been run over and killed in Birmingham.